edward-murrell/tdd7/docs/README.md

 ## Wrapping Namespaced Code
-Since drupal relies on hooks in the global namespace, and test driven development requires us to put our production in specific name spaces, it is necessary to wrap calls to our namespaced production code in the global namespace.
-These should be a single line pass all arguments, and return the results without making any changes.
+Drupal relies on hooks in the global namespace, and test driven development requires us to keep our production out of the global namespace.
+To get around this problem, we call our module code from wrapper functions.
+These wrapper functions should be a single line of code that passes all arguments, and return the results without making any changes.

 	<?php
+	/**
+	 * @file mymodule.module
+	 */
 	function mymodule_theme($existing = array(), $type = '', $theme = '', $path = '') {
 	  return \myorg\mymodule\mymodule_theme($existing, $type, $theme, $path);
 	}